KumarRobotics/ouster_decoder/README.md

 ## Parameters
 The following parameters may differ from the defaults that we use.
 They can be set in the launch file or passed as an argument.
 - `replay` set to `true` if you are using a bag, default: `false`.
-- `sensor_hostname` hostname or IP in dotted decimal format of the ouster, default: `192.168.100.12`
+- `sensor_hostname` hostname or IP in dotted decimal format of the ouster.
 - `udp_dest` hostname or IP in dotted decimal format of where the sensor will send data.
-Most likely the computer the ouster is connected to, default: `192.168.100.1`
+Most likely the computer the ouster is connected to.
 - `lidar_port` the port to which the ouster will send lidar packets, default: `7502`
 - `imu_port` the port to which the ouster will send imu packets, default: `7503`
 - `lidar_mode` resolution and rate of the lidar: either `512x10`, `512x20`, `1024x10`, `1024x20`, or `2048x10`, defualt comes from lidar.